Responses to the West African Ebola virus epidemic: HealthMap

-HealthMap, part of Boston Children's Hospital Informatics Group, was able to detect the first signs of hemorrhagic fever, subsequently identified as Ebola, in Guinea on March 14, 2014 through a digital disease detection software algorithm which monitors online news and social media.
-As the outbreak expanded, a designated site healthmap.org/ebola was created to present a centralized source of data regarding situational context and disease spread.
+HealthMap, part of Boston Children's Hospital Informatics Group, was able to detect the first signs of hemorrhagic fever, subsequently identified as Ebola, in Guinea on March 14, 2014, through a digital disease detection software algorithm which monitors online news and social media.
+As the outbreak expanded, a designated site was created to present a centralized source of data regarding situational context and disease spread.
 The Ebola timeline website, which represents the highlights of over 10,000 unique news articles coming into the HealthMap database, is updated in real-time.
-The outbreak timeline website provides a centralized source of official, media, and ‘innovative’ information on the 2014 West African EVD outbreak.
+The outbreak timeline website provides a centralized source of official, media, and 'innovative' information on the 2014 West African EVD outbreak.
 This tool may help to inform the general public and communicate outbreak response methods and protocols.
-The timeline website’s goal is to provide fact- and science-based information to as broad an audience as possible.
+The timeline website's goal is to provide fact- and science-based information to as broad an audience as possible.

 EbolaData.org

 At the Ebola Open Data Jam held on 18 October 2014, a group of volunteers initiated an open data repository, EbolaData.org, containing the wide variety of data sources related to the Ebola response that are publicly available.
 Data-driven decision making and planning, which is enabled by this repository, has much promise for effectively responding to the EVD epidemic.
-EbolaData.org is currently being curated by the Data Science Group of the Thomas J. Watson Research Center.
+EbolaData.org is curated by the Thomas J. Watson Research Center.